duleorlovic/tips/index.md

 ~~~

 * [chrome scrambled](https://code.google.com/p/chromium/issues/detail?id=375957) can be solved with `sudo amdconfig --initial`
-* chrome flickers on resize [link](http://askubuntu.com/questions/279088/google-chrome-flickering) solution is to disable hardware System Settings *Use hardware acceleration when available* (or `--disable-gpu` in `/usr/share/applications/chromium-browser.desktop`).
+* chrome flickers on resize [link](http://askubuntu.com/questions/279088/google-chrome-flickering) solution is to disable (uncheck) **Use hardware acceleration when available** in System Settings -> Show Advanced -> (at bottom, search for this option) (or `--disable-gpu` in `/usr/share/applications/chromium-browser.desktop`).
 I try to disable only composition `--blacklist-accelerated-compositing` but still is enabled.
 Check that features is software only on <chrome://gpu/>.

 * fundamentals
   * [W3.org](http://www.w3.org/TR/selectors/)